They’re the product of “helicopter parenting,” so they’re unprepared for the future.

 “Remember your accomplishments when it’s time to advocate for a promotion or apply to jobs.
 We sometimes forget to validate our accomplishments and achievements.”

-–Jenn DeWall, Denver-based certified career coach, in a 2015 article in US News.
+–Jenn DeWall, Denver-based certified career coach.

 You’re not a snob if you promote yourself.